Alanlee0323/Clone_Himawari_Images/README.md

 These illustrations visually demonstrate how to adjust latitude and longitude indices and the byte conversion process, aiding in your understanding of the script's functionality.

-## Configuration

-The tool can be configured using the `config.py` file.
-Set your desired latitude and longitude ranges to filter the satellite images you need.

 ## Contribution

 Feel free to fork this repository, make changes, and submit pull requests.
 Contributions are always welcome.